 Some formidable forces make it a challenge to build deep convictions about this issue.
 We should be aware of these forces and know the biblical response-but never use them as an excuse.
-In a class this size, some of you probably haven't thought your way through some of these ...
+In a class this size, some of you probably haven't thought your way through some of these . . .

-Cultural Pressure: Despite the fact that these two forms of biblical love balance and temper one another, they are often pitted against one another today.
+• Cultural Pressure: Despite the fact that these two forms of biblical love balance and temper one another, they are often pitted against one another today.
 Encouragement is "in" but admonition is "out."
 No one likes admonition because of our sin nature, but our culture has particular problems with this.
-Our culture has largely rejected the legitimacy of moral absolutes and therefore equates moral correction with unloving intolerance.
+It has largely rejected the legitimacy of moral absolutes and therefore equates moral correction with unloving intolerance.
 According to today's secular climate, humans are capable of healthy moral self-direction and are rendered dysfunctional by external moral intrusion.
-Admonition is therefore seen as unnecessary and even harmful.
+Admonition is therefore often seen as unnecessary and even harmful.

-Unfortunately, many Christians have assimilated this mentality to a remarkable degree.
+Unfortunately, many Christians are conformed to this mentality to a remarkable degree.
 Encouragement is seen as mandatory to spiritual growth, but admonition is tragically absent from many Christians' view of love.
 It is not "politically correct" in the current climate for Christians to confront one another about moral issues.
 Those who admonish other Christians run the risk of being called intrusive at best, and spiritually abusive at worst.
 Yet the New Testament is clear that, because of human depravity, it is not possible to love one another without admonishing one another.

 - Past Experience: Some have experienced abusive, excessive or unloving discipline from parents or church leaders.
 We should understand why people would react against all correction because of this.
 But this is clearly the BABY-BATHWATER fallacy.
 In rejecting all correction, we will certainly create a situation just as harmful as the original problem.
-As mentioned last week, we don't only have problems when we've had abusive authority figures in our past (parents, teachers, etc.) but every bit as damaging are permissive authority figures (parents, teachers, etc.).
-This is becoming more and more the issue we run into when admonishing in this society. - Temperamental Weakness: Some (PHLEGMATICS see temperaments in Unit two discussion on Sin Nature) are naturally prone to be diplomatic, compromising peacemakers.
+We don't have problems only when we've had abusive authority figures in our past (parents, teachers, etc.), but every bit as damaging are permissive authority figures (parents, teachers, etc.).
+This is becoming more and more the issue we run into when admonishing in this society. - Temperamental Weakness: Some (e.g., PHLEGMATICS) are naturally prone to be diplomatic, compromising peacemakers.
 Our culture tends to reward this behavior, so it can go virtually unchallenged before you begin to walk with Christ.
-Your flesh will tend to point out people who are overly confrontative, and tell you that you are more loving than they are.
+Your flesh will tend to point out people who are overly confrontive, and tell you that you are more loving than they are.
 If you don't let God sanctify you in this key area, your relationships will tend to be superficial and your ministry (especially discipleship) will be ineffective.
 Lean against your ingrained tendency to avoid confrontation: prioritize it, make yourself accountable to others to do it, etc.